razie/scripster/Building.markdown

 8. Eclipse setup

-   * install the scala 2.8 plugin and the svn plugin
+   * install the scala 2.8.1 plugin and the svn plugin
-   * download a 2.8 scala distribution someplace, i.e. bin/scala - will need the complier.jar
+   * download a 2.8.1 scala distribution someplace, i.e. bin/scala - will need the complier.jar
-   * download a 2.8-compatible scalatest distribution someplace - will need the library
+   * download a 2.8.1-compatible scalatest distribution someplace - will need the library

-   It's important to note that the eclipse projects depend on the sbt jar files!
+   Do an sbt build: It's important to note that the eclipse projects depend on the sbt jar files!
-   Do an sbt build first...if the scala plugin is nice to you, you can try to change that!

 8.1. create the projects
-   Create a project for each of the above: razbase, razxml, 20widgets, razweb, scripster, gremlins
+   Create a project for: razbase, scripster

-8.2. fix library dependencies

-   Create two User Libraries (Window/Preferences/Java/Build Path/User Libraries):
-   * scalatest - containing the scalatest-0.9.5.jar file or whichever is latest.
-Make sure you have the version that's compiled for scala 2.8
-   * scalacompiler - with scala-compiler.jar (from the scala 2.8 installation)

 Good luck!